Skip to main content

 22. Once you’re finished with the Message step, click Save & Continue to move to the summary step.
 You can also convert this campaign into a journey using Experience Designer by clicking Create Journey.

 23. Once on the Summary step, you can test your campaign before it launches.
-Click View Proofs to see examples of the campaign that would go out to specific customers.
+Click Proofs and Preview to see examples of the campaign that would go out to specific customers.
 View the proofs to make sure the email is rendering properly and the URLs are links as expected.

-24. To test your campaign, select Preview and Test..
+24. To test your campaign, you can also select the Proofs and Preview button.

 25. In the Summary step, you can see all the settings from the previous two steps.
 Click Edit to be taken to that section and make a change as needed.